 Founded by Gary Tucker (pseudonym “Eleven”) in 1971.
 Includes programs and promotional material for six productions starring such well-known Chicago theater personalities as Linda Kimbrough and Jack Wallace.

-The Godzilla Rainbow Troupe was founded in 1971 by Gary Tucker under the pseudonym ‘Eleven’.
-Tucker had previously worked with Charles Ludlum’s Riduclous Theatrical Company, and Godzilla Rainbow had many of the same characteristics: scatalogical content, nudity, cross-gender casting, and a high dose of camp.
-Their first show was Bill Vehr’s Whores of Babylon which opened at the Body Politic Theatre and then moved to the Kingston Mines.
+The Godzilla Rainbow Troupe was founded in 1971 by Gary Tucker (d.
+1989) under the pseudonym ‘Eleven’.
+Tucker had previously worked with Charles Ludlum’s Ridiculous Theatrical Company, and Godzilla Rainbow had many of the same characteristics: scatological content, nudity, gender-neutral casting and a high dose of camp.
+Their first show was Bill Vehr’s Whores of Babylon that opened at the Body Politic Theatre and then moved to the Kingston Mines.
 The Mines also housed their next two shows, Bill Vehr and Charles Ludlum’s Turds in Hell and a drag version of Tobacco Road.
-Their final show, Eleven’s adaptation and staging of John Colton’s The Shanghai Gesture played at the a run-down burlesque house in the South Loop.
+Their final show, Eleven’s adaptation and staging of John Colton’s The Shanghai Gesture played at a run-down burlesque house in the South Loop.
 In 1973, Godzilla Rainbow took Whores of Babylon to the Festival Mondial Theatre in Nancy, France.

-Despite their short run as a company, Godzilla Rainbow produced vital, extremely memorable theater.
-Many of Chicago’s well known actors and designers such as Jack Wallace, Linda Kimbrough, Tom Biscotto, J. Pat Miller and Rick Paul worked with the Troupe.
+Despite their short run as a company, Godzilla Rainbow produced vital, memorable theater.
+Many of Chicago’s well-known actors and designers such as Jack Wallace, Linda Kimbrough, Tom Biscotto, J. Pat Miller and Rick Paul worked with the Troupe.

 Scope and Content